Vindicta-Team/Vindicta-Docs/docs/guide/towns.md

 If a town is not occupied by any side, enemy influence slowly increases over time.

+## City state (Neutral, Friendly control, Enemy control)
+Towns have three states shown on the map UI:
+- Friendly control - there are more friendly armed forces in city than enemies.
+See 'Occupying a town' to learn how to occupy a city.
+- Enemy control - there are more enemy armed forces in city than friendlies.
+Enemies will try to occupy towns as well.
+- Neutral - there are no friendly armed forces and no enemy armed forces in the city.

 ## Occupying a town

 Town is occupied when a garrison is attached to it.